Robb Nen: Texas Rangers (1993)

+Florida Marlins (1993–1997)

 On July 17 of his first year, the Rangers traded Nen and pitcher Kurt Miller to the Florida Marlins for Cris Carpenter.
 Nen started one game for his new team and finished the 1993 season with a disappointing 7.02 ERA.
 The following season, the Marlins moved him to the bullpen in an effort to reduce the frequency of his arm injuries.
 Nen flourished in his new role and became the Marlins' new closer that year.
 He finished the strike-shortened 1994 season with 15 saves and a 2.95 ERA.
 Nen would continue to be a dominating closer for the Marlins, racking up a total of 108 saves and establishing himself as one of the elite closers of the 1990s.
 During the 1997 postseason, Nen pitched in eight games, including two saves in the World Series, as well as 1 2/3 innings of scoreless relief in the 9th and 10th innings of Game 7 while the Marlins came back in the last inning, and subsequently won the World Series in the bottom of the 11th.
 Throughout the 1997 playoffs, Florida didn't lose a single game in which Nen made an appearance.

 In a controversial move, the Marlins held a "fire sale" in which they traded away most of their high-caliber players in favor of gaining prospects and utilizing many of their minor league players, all while keeping their team payroll low.
-On November 18, 1997, Nen was traded to the Giants for Mike Villano, Joe Fontenot and Mick Pageler.